 This program actively reduces pollution to our local waterways through funding new and pioneering ways to reduce stormwater pollution and through administering DOEE’s RiverSmart programs that provide incentives to property owners to take action to reduce stormwater pollution on their properties.

-- RiverSmart Rooftops: The RiverSmart Rooftops program provides a cost share rebate to property owners installing green roofs on their buildings.
+- RiverSmart Rooftops: Provides a rebate and technical assistance to property owners installing green roofs on their buildings.

 - RiverSmart Schools: The RiverSmart Schools program offers schools both teacher training and assistance with installing outdoor classrooms that help reduce stormwater runoff.